-There are many excellent sources of information about civil defence and the Cold War and Canada on the internet (academic papers, cold war and civil defence websites, etc.) and in books and pamphlets.
-Some of these I reproduce on this site; others I provide links to.
-Remember this is only my “take” on the subject.
-There are many other points of view on this subject, some quite controversial!
+Be advised: There are many excellent more authoritative sources of information about civil defence and the Cold War & Canada on the internet (academic papers, cold war and civil defence websites, etc.) and in books and pamphlets.
+A few of these I reproduce on this site; others I provide reference links to.
+Remember this is only my “take” on these topics.
+There are many other points of view on the subject of civilian preparations for nuclear war, some quite controversial!

-The overall plan of this site is to flow from the ‘general’ to the ‘specific’; from the broad spectrum of the Cold War (events, threats, counter-threats, etc.) and how Canada was involved, through the panoply of responses by governments, institutions and individuals eventually arriving at some of the specific (dare I say ‘concrete!) plans and arrangements put in place to address the protection of the people.
+The overall plan of this site is to flow from the ‘general’ to the ‘specific’; from the broad spectrum of the Cold War (events, threats, counter-threats, etc.) and how Canada was involved, through the panoply of responses by governments, institutions and individuals eventually arriving at some of the specific plans and arrangements put in place to address the protection of the Canadian people.

 Cold War -Threats/Responses >>> Civil Defence >>> Continuity of Government >>> Emergency Government Facilities >>> CEGHQ (Diefenbunker) >>> Diefenbunker, Canada’s Cold War Museum.